-We see pictures and they either have meaning or not depending on the content.
+We see photos and they either have meaning or not depending on the content.
 Occasionally someone else’s moment triggers something in our soul, something we call memories,

 The feature pictures above are Vera May Armstrong, 1916-2019.
 A pleasant smile with her eldest daughter Janet Bradford of Brantford and another offering a guest a cup of tea.
 Always the gracious host and forever dedicated to her three children Janet, Joy and Neil and the extensions of grandchildren and great grandchildren and even great-great grandchildren that fell under her matriarchal mantle as a result.
 One would expect that over 103 years!